Pragmatic leader experienced in using real-world evidence to improve health

 Nancy A. Dreyer, MPH, PhD, FISPE

-Seasoned Business Leader/ Serial Entrepreneur/ Expert in Real-World Evidence
+Demonstrated Business Success Expert in Real-World Evidence

 Her substantial executive and field experience have helped hone her pragmatic views.